-Additional franchise of Planet Fitness.
-As such, PFGP's operations depend, in part, on decisions may be limited by the Planet Fitness franchisor, including decisions relating to pricing, advertising, policy and procedures and approvals required for acquisitions and territory expansion.
+Risks Relating Specifically to PF GP Additional franchise operations may be PFGP is a franchisee of Planet Fitness.
+As such, PFGP's operations depend, limited in part, on decisions made by the Planet Fitness franchisor, including decisions relating to pricing, advertising, policy and procedures and approvals required for acquisitions and territory expansion.
 Business decisions made by the franchisor could impact PFGP's operating performance and profitability.
 In addition, PFGP must comply with the terms of its franchise agreements with the franchisor and its applicable land development agreements.
 A failure to comply with such obligations or a failure to obtain renewals on any expiring franchise agreements could adversely affect PFGP's operations.

-- Brand loyalty PFGP relies on the other franchisees to uphold the Planet Fitness brand.
+Brand loyalty PFGP relies on the other franchisees to uphold the Planet Fitness brand.
 Franchisees are contractually obligated to operate their stores in accordance with the standards set forth in the agreements with the franchisor.
-However, the other franchisees are independent third parties, whose actions are outside of the control of PFGP. - Performance amongst new PFGP continues to grow through expansion which comes with the risk that not all new clubs produce the returns realized at current ones.
-Further, there is a risk of ensuring new clubs are not within close enough proximity to existing stores that would negatively impact the existing stores' results as well. - High level of competition The high level of competition in the health and fitness industry could materially and adverse affect their business.
+However, the other franchisees are independent third parties, whose actions are outside of the control of PFGP.
+Performance amongst new clubs PFGP continues to grow through expansion which comes with the risk that , , not all new clubs produce the returns realized at current ones.
+Further, there is a risk of ensuring new clubs are not within close enough proximity there is a hist of clisaring new class are not within close chough proximity to existing stores that would negatively impact the existing stores' results as well.

+High level of competition The high level of competition in the health and fitness industry could materially and adverse affect their business.
 PFGP may not be able to compete effectively in the markets in which they operate.
 Competitors may attempt to copy their business model, or portions thereof, which could erode market share and impair profitability.
-This competition may limit their ability to attract and retain existing members and their ability to attract new members, which in each case could materially and adversely affect their results of operations and financial condition. - Reliance on IT PFGP relies heavily on their IT systems and the security within, both for ease of service with their point-of-sale processing systems, but also on the security front to ensure the confidentiality of the information provided by customers.
+This competition may limit their ability to attract and retain existing members and their ability to attract new members, which in each case could materially and adversely affect their results of operations and financial condition.
+Reliance on IT PFGP relies heavily on their IT systems and the security within, both for ease of service with their point-of-sale processing systems, but also on the security front to ensure the confidentiality of the information provided by customers.
 If the confidentiality and integrity of their customer's personal data, including member banking information, aren't upheld then their reputation and business could be materially impacted.